csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 ~  How is an IDE different from other types of software?
 Identify 3 differences between an IDE and a web browser.
 Can you identify 3 similarities?

 <details><summary>Elements of solution</summary>
 This is really up to you!
-Among the similarities, one can remark that an IDE and pretty much every other software you ever used both have:
+Among the similarities, one can remark that an IDE and pretty much every other software you have ever used both have:

 - A graphical user interface (this is not always the case!),
 - The capacity of connecting to the internet,